 Epidemiology (Part 4 of Is anxiety genetic?)

 ADs are generally widespread.
 Prevalence ranges between 13.6% and 28.8% in Western countries.
-Comorbidity among individuals is high: three out of four people who experience the condition also experience at least one other mental illness in their lifetime.
+Comorbidity is high: three out of four people who experience the condition also experience at least one other mental illness in their lifetime.

 In 2007, the National Institute of Mental Health reported an estimated 19.1% of all U.S. adults reported an anxiety issue in that year.

 According to Mental Health America, more than half a million people reported, on their online tool, signs of anxiety and depression between January and September 2020.
 MHA screens for the disease increased 634% during that time.

 General symptoms of a person with anxiety disorders include: